QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 Hence the fraction of households with wealth in :math:`[0, y]` is the same next period as it is this period.

-Since :math:`y` was chosen arbitrarily, the distribution is inchanged.
+Since :math:`y` was chosen arbitrarily, the distribution is unchanged.

 Conditions for Stationarity